svandragt/pyshed/README.md

 # pyshed
 Simple Docker image for running Python projects with Poetry.

 Getting python up and running can be difficult.
-This docker image provides recent pythons, with poetry ready to use for your project.
+This docker image provides a [recent version of Python](https://hub.docker.com/_/python), with [Poetry](https://python-poetry.org/) for packaging and dependency management ready to use for your project, without any additional setup.

 ## Users